Guardian agent metagovernance (guards for the guardians)

 |---|---|

-| L1 Initial | GA deployed without metagovernance; GA identity collapsed with user identity; no separate audit |
+| L1 Initial | Guardian deployed without metagovernance; identity collapsed with user identity; no separate audit |

-| L2 Developing | GA has a service identity in IAM; basic sandbox (allowlisted tools); per-action logging |
+| L2 Developing | Guardian has a service identity in IAM; basic sandbox (allowlisted tools); per-action logging |

-| L3 Defined | All five Gartner controls operational; GA logs feed SIEM; intervention frequency is a tracked metric; dry-run mode required for new policies |
+| L3 Defined | All five Gartner controls operational; guardian logs feed SIEM; intervention frequency tracked; dry-run mode required for new policies |

-| L4 Managed | Behavioral baselines per GA; agent behavioral monitoring applied to the GA itself; multi-GA disagreement detection; quarterly red-team of the GA |
+| L4 Managed | Behavioral baselines per guardian; behavioral monitoring applied to the guardian itself; multi-guardian disagreement detection; quarterly red-team |

-| L5 Optimizing | GA-to-GA cross-checks at runtime (defense in depth); proof-of-guardrail attestation on GA decisions; GA decisions are themselves auditable in real-time by an external auditor agent |
+| L5 Optimizing | Guardian-to-guardian cross-checks at runtime; proof-of-guardrail attestation on decisions; decisions auditable in real time by an external auditor agent |

 Open issues

-See Also
+See also

-- Guardian Agent — the entity being metagoverned
+- Guardian Agent: the entity being metagoverned

-- Agentic AI Security CMM 2026 — where this practice lives in the maturity model
+- Agentic AI Security CMM 2026: where this practice lives in the maturity model